2 - Vectors ------------------------------------------------------------------

 and FALSE

-We could use the logical
+We could instead use the logical

 data type here, by converting this column with the as.logical()